Deploying a YDB cluster on virtual or bare-metal servers

 Configurations with disks less than 800 GB or any types of storage system virtualization cannot be used for production services or system performance testing.

-Create a partition on the selected disk:
+1. Create partitions on the selected disks:

 Alert

-As a result, a disk labeled
+As a result, a disk labeled /dev/disk/by-partlabel/ydb_disk_ssd_01 will appear on the system.

 sudo LD_LIBRARY_PATH=/opt/ydb/lib /opt/ydb/bin/ydbd admin bs disk obliterate /dev/disk/by-partlabel/ydb_disk_ssd_01